 promotes Economic Development.

-We have donated over 40,000 pounds of produce in 2021 from about 2 acres in production.
-We plan to expand to 3 acres next year.
+We have donated over 77,000 pounds of produce to charity We plan to expand our production in 2022.

 THANK YOU TO OUR MAJOR SPONSORS: